 Voice AI Latency Benchmarks: What Agencies Need to Know in 2026

-Latency is the single biggest factor determining whether your clients' callers think they're talking to a real person or an obvious robot.
-When agencies resell voice AI, latency complaints translate directly into client churn.
-Understanding how different platforms perform under real-world conditions helps you choose technology that keeps clients happy and reduces support tickets.
+Latency complaints translate directly into client churn when agencies resell voice AI.
+Understanding how different platforms perform under real-world conditions, not just in benchmark demos, helps agencies choose technology that keeps clients happy and reduces support tickets.

 What Is Voice AI Latency and Why Does It Matter?